joe-source113898/STM32-Embedded-Systems-Development/README.md

 This project is licensed under the MIT License - see the ```LICENSE.md``` file for details.

 ## Acknowledgments
-Thanks to the Diego Perez and Modular MX for their valuable resources and support.
+Thanks to Diego Perez and Modular MX for their valuable resources and support.
 Shout out to all the contributors who have helped improve this project.